Symplectic capacities, unperturbed curves, and convex toric domains: Preliminaries on pseudoholomorphic curves

 \subsection{Local tangency and skinny ellipsoidal constraints}

 Let $X$ be a compact symplectic cobordism.
 Recall that the {\bf local tangency constraint} $\lll \T^{(m)}p\rrr$ with $m \in \Z_{\geq 1}$ is imposed by choosing a point $p \in \Int X$ and a smooth symplectic divisor $D \subset \Op(p)$ and considering curves with an additional marked point required to pass through $p$ with contact order (at least) $m$ to $D$ (see e.g. \cite{CM1,CM2,McDuffSiegel_counting}).
-We will also denote this constraint by $\lll \T^{m-1}p\rrr$, with $m-1$ representing the tangency order.
+We will also denote this constraint by $\lll \T^{m-1}p\rrr$, with $m-1$ representing the tangency order (in particular $\lll p\rrr$ corresponds simply to a marked point passing through $p$).